eea/eionet.subversion/README.md

 The SSL keys are to be given in the environment variables SSL_KEY, SSL_CERT and SSL_CHAIN_CERTS.
 The LDAP connection string in LDAP_URL.

 The source code repository is https://github.com/eea/eionet.subversion and at checkin the image will be built by Docker Hub and made available at https://hub.docker.com/r/eeacms/subversion/

+Docker Hub has, however, consistently been unable to build due to a cap_set_file error.
+In that case you can run the buildandpush.sh script to upload the image.